Field River

-The Field River is an urban watercourse located in the southern suburbs of Adelaide in the Australian state of South Australia.
+The Field River is an urban watercourse in the southern suburbs of Adelaide in the Australian state of South Australia.

 Course and features

 Part of the Onkaparinga River catchment that drains the western slopes of the Mount Lofty Ranges, the Field River has a total area of 55.3 sqkm and drains the Happy Valley Reservoir, part of Main South Road and the Southern Expressway.
 Suburbs bordering the river include Hallett Cove, Reynella, Shiedow Park, Trott Park, Happy Valley and Woodcroft.

 The stream flow of the Field River is highly seasonal and variable with an average annual runoff of 5,100 e6litre.
 The majority of the stream can dry out completely during summer, staying that way well into autumn.
 The final portion of the river is spring fed and flows into the Gulf St Vincent all year round.

 The Field River flows through or is bordered by the City of Marion and City of Onkaparinga.
 The lower reaches of the river ran through private property owned by the Sheidow family until 1993 when the land was sold for housing development and became Cove Point in the suburb of Hallett Cove The stretch of the river further inland on the south eastern side of Lonsdale Road is presently in private ownership.
 This parcel of land has been identified as being an important part of the proposed "Great Southern Urban Forest" of Adelaide.

 As of 2021 part of the Field River valley is being connected with Glenthorne National Park–Ityamaiitpinna Yarta as part of the new Glenthorne Precinct.

 A number of primary schools, including Braeview, Reynella East and Hallett Cove South, have projects underway which involve revegetation and other environmental studies of the Field River.